Clippers send Knicks to 50th loss with 128-107 victory

-LOS ANGELES — Landry Shamet’s mind was blank.
-His teammates were feeding him the ball and setting screens and the rookie took full advantage in his ninth game with the Clippers.

-He scored all of his 21 points on 3-pointers, Danilo Gallinari added 20 and Los Angeles routed the Knicks 128-107 on Sunday, sending New York to its 50th loss of the season.
+LOS ANGELES — Rookie Landry Shamet scored all of his 21 points on 3-pointers, Danilo Gallinari added 20 and the Los Angeles Clippers routed the Knicks 128-107 on Sunday, sending New York to its 50th loss of the season.

-“It was just free-flowing and the ball was going in,” Shamet said.
-“They were telling me constantly to keep shooting.”

 Shamet and Gallinari combined for 27 of the Clippers’ 38 points in the first quarter when they raced to a 38-20 lead.